 Have you ever driven by one of those businesses that was “Going Out of Business!” but never actually went out of business?

-Or what about the sign on that store that screams “50% Off – Today Only!” but that is every day?
+Or what about the sign on that store that screams “50% Off – Today Only!” but says that every day?

-Of course it does because we have all seen this sort of misrepresentation and fraudulent advertising time and again.
+Of course it does.
+We have all seen this sort of misrepresentation and fraudulent advertising time and again.
 But that also begs the question, err, questions:

 - What is false advertising?